A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

 While MAP-Seq estimation offers significant advantages, computing the optimal trajectory can be computationally expensive, especially for complex, high-dimensional systems.
-One common approach uses smoothing techniques, such as iterated Extended Kalman Smoothing (iEKS) and factor graph optimization~\cite{dellaert2017factor}, which iteratively estimate the trajectory under Gaussian assumptions and local linearization.
-However, these methods often struggle with multimodal distributions, as they are prone to converging to \emph{locally} optimal trajectories~\cite{huang2015bank}.
+Common approaches use smoothing techniques, such as iterated Extended Kalman Smoothing (iEKS) and factor graph optimization~\cite{dellaert2017factor}, which iteratively estimate the trajectory under Gaussian assumptions and local linearization.
+However, these methods often struggle with multimodal distributions, as they are prone to converging to \emph{locally} optimal trajectories with poor initialization~\cite{huang2015bank}.
 In contrast, approaches based on finite (discrete or sampled) state spaces, such as the Viterbi algorithm, compute the \emph{globally} optimal trajectory via dynamic programming for MAP-Seq estimation~\cite{svensen2007pattern}, thereby avoiding local optima.
 This makes them particularly well-suited for estimation problems involving ambiguity, non-Gaussianity, or multimodality.

-Despite this advantage, its computational complexity, which scales quadratically with the number of discrete states ($\mathcal{O}(N^2)$ for $N$ states), poses a significant bottleneck for real-time applications, especially when dealing with systems requiring fine-grained discretization of the state space for accurate representation.
-This limitation often restricts Viterbi algorithm's applicability to coarse-grid discretizations or necessitates the use of high-performance computing resources and substantial memory allocation in large-scale scenarios.
+Despite this global optimality advantage, the Viterbi algorithm's computational complexity, which scales quadratically with the number of discrete states ($\mathcal{O}(N^2)$ for $N$ states), poses a significant bottleneck for real-time applications, especially when dealing with systems requiring fine-grained discretization of the state space for accurate representation.
+This limitation often restricts the Viterbi algorithm's applicability to coarse-grid discretizations or necessitates the use of high-performance computing resources and substantial memory allocation in large-scale scenarios.

-To overcome these computational hurdles, researchers have explored various strategies aimed at simplifying the representation of the state space \cite{trogh2015advanced,scherhaufl2018blind,sun2019practical,bayoumi2019speeding,seo2022online,seo2025bayesian}.
+To overcome these computational hurdles, researchers have explored various strategies aimed at simplifying the representation of the state space \cite{trogh2015advanced, seo2022online,scherhaufl2018blind,sun2019practical,bayoumi2019speeding,seo2025bayesian}.
 While such simplifications can lead to reduced computational demands, they often come at the cost of diminished estimation accuracy.
 Continuous-state-based Viterbi algorithms have been proposed \cite{champlin2000target,chigansky2011viterbi} to mitigate discretization errors, but these methods typically still grapple with significant computational complexity.